-- 9.2.1.30 The Town shall work with York Region and the Ministry of Transportation to provide multi-use-paths, sidewalks and street lighting along Regional streets and Provincial highways serviced by transit. - 9.2.1.31 The Town shall consider utilizing abandoned railway lines, unopened municipal road allowances, easement and other means to establish a connected trails network.
+- 9.2.1.28 Where warranted, the Town shall work with York Region and the Ministry of Transportation to provide multi-use-paths, sidewalks and street lighting along Regional streets and Provincial highways serviced by transit. - 9.2.1.29 The Town shall consider utilizing abandoned railway lines, unopened municipal road allowances, easement and other means to establish a connected trails network. - 9.2.1.30 The Town may consider the use of roundabouts for intersection traffic control.